information-sharing-networks/.github/profile/README.md

 ## Signals
 Signals are created using an Indieweb Microformat 2 'event' post type by calling the ISN site 'micropub' endpoint, internally this creates a 'signal' compliant with the information-sharing-network signals protocol.

-- Deatials on the signals and protocols can be found here: [Signal protocol](https://github.com/information-sharing-networks/signals)
+- Details on the signals and protocols can be found here: [Signal protocol](https://github.com/information-sharing-networks/signals)